Andrew Vaughn Player Props: White Sox vs. Giants

 Andrew Vaughn At The Plate (2022)

-- He ranked 40th in batting average, 76th in on base percentage, and 61st in slugging among the qualifying batters in MLB action last season.
+- Among the qualifying batters in MLB last year, he ranked 40th in batting average, 76th in on-base percentage, and 61st in slugging.

 - Vaughn reached base via a hit in 89 of 134 games last season (66.4%), including multiple hits in 24.6% of those games (33 of them).